 Claudia is a herbalist.
 She gave her mother the herb Claudius claudium while her mother was fighting cancer.
 Claudia is convinced that Claudius claudium helped her mother fight the cancer and is considering manufacturing and selling Claudius claudium tablets to help cancer sufferers.

 Claudia wants to know more and has looked at the TGA website to find out whether the tablets would be considered a therapeutic good, and is pretty sure they would be.
 However, Claudia is reluctant to proceed to an application before she understands the law around supplying medicines.
 She checks the TGA website to find out more about what she will need to consider before she decides to proceed further.

 Other products on the ARTG

-Claudia decides it would be a clever idea to check the ARTG on the TGA website to see if there are already listed or registered medicines containing Claudius claudium.
-There are none.
+Claudia decides it would be a clever idea to check the Australian Register of Therapeutic Goods (ARTG) on the TGA website to see if there are already listed or registered medicines containing Claudius claudium.
+Claudia searches the ARTG by the ingredient name and finds none.

 Approved or new substance

 Claudia wants to know whether Claudius claudium is an approved ingredient for listed medicines.
 Claudia looks up the Therapeutic Goods (Permissible Ingredients)Determination No 2 2017 and finds that Claudius claudium is not on the list.
 This means Claudia would need to make an application for a substance evaluation before she could use Claudius claudium in a listed medicine.
 Claudia finds the data requirements for a substance evaluation described in the Australian regulatory guidelines for complementary medicines (ARGCM) on the TGA website.